Research activities in the speech therapy group of a kindergarten

 Is there a difference, what is the reason?

-The question is posed
+The question is raised

-We draw conclusions.
+Let's draw conclusions.

-“What floats, what sinks? »
+“What floats and what sinks? »

 Two spoons: one made of metal, the other made of wood.